- What is the Lamaze method?

 You and your partner are encouraged to share your thoughts and feelings.

-- The couples in the class are made to talk to each other to build trust and share their experiences.
+- The couples in the class are asked to talk to each other to build trust and share their experiences.

 - In the classes, you will know about the different physical and emotional changes happening in your body during the third trimester and the reasons behind them.